Skip to main content

 Things to Consider

-• Start and end consistently: Predictable start and end times help your team plan rest and personal time.
+• Start and end consistently: Predictable times help your team plan rest and personal time.

-• Build in breaks intentionally: Breaks every 1.5–2 hours improve focus and help people process ideas.
+• Build in breaks intentionally: Breaks every 1.5–2 hours improve focus and processing.

-• Don’t overpack the schedule: Leave white space for organic conversations, personal reflection, or spontaneous team moments.
+• Don’t overpack the schedule: Leave white space for organic conversations, reflection, and spontaneous team moments.

-• Match energy to timing: Schedule deep work in the morning and lighter, interactive sessions in the afternoon.
+• Match energy to timing: Schedule deep work in the morning, lighter interactive sessions in the afternoon.

-• Use the first evening for arrivals and a welcome dinner: It sets a relaxed tone and gives people time to settle in.
+• Use the first evening for arrivals and a welcome dinner: Sets a relaxed tone and gives people time to settle in.

 Did this answer your question?